 Although every child is unique, there are some common characteristics shared by eleven- to fourteen-year-olds.
-The characteristics of this age level continue to develop into the teens and 20's.
-These generalizations should help you as you endeavor to teach a love of the Catholic faith to these grade level students.
+The characteristics of this age level continue to develop into the teens 20's.
+These generalizations should help you as you endeavor to teach a love of the Catholic faith to this grade level student.